HIV – PCR

 1

 Specimens may be stored at 2°C to 25°C and must be centrifuged within 24 hours of collection.
 If using blood collection tubes without gel separators, serum or plasma must be separated and transferred to aliquot tubes immediately before sending to PHO.
 Spun SST or PPT can be sent to PHO, but a separated and aliquoted serum or plasma is preferred.
+Submitters must ensure that PHO can obtain the minimum volume of serum or plasma required to avoid testing delays or cancellation.
 Centrifugation should be performed according to the tube manufacturer’s instructions.
-Serum or plasma can be stored in secondary tubes for up to 24 hours at 30°C followed by up to 5 days at 2°C to 8°C or up to 6 weeks at ≤-20°C.
+Serum or plasma can be stored in secondary tubes for up to 24 hours at room temperature followed by up to 5 days at 2°C to 8°C or up to 6 weeks at ≤-20°C.

 2

 DBS cards must have at least four (4) fully delineated spots that are allowed to dry completely before submitting to PHO.
-DBS must be transported to PHO in individual sealable bags containing a desiccant sachet at room temperature.
+DBS must be transported to PHO at room temperature in individual sealable bags containing a desiccant sachet.
 Appropriately prepared DBS specimens are stable at room temperature for up to 30 days.
 PHO does not provide supplies for DBS collection and shipping.

 DBS collection labelling table